jwgrogan/distributeDb-dpas-su20/docs/index.md

 [Documentation]()

 ## Overview
-An overview of the entire project describing the general purpose of the system with the relevant information.

 This project encompasses a distributed database built on Scala and Apache Spark.
 The purpose of this database is two fold as described below.

 1. Build [Spark SQL](spark-sql-pdf.pdf) functionality to support the following: